Ramish93/MS3/README.md

 * Materialize - A mobile-first responsive library used to construct various parts of the project, including the Navbar, Modal Forms.
 * FontAwesome - Used frequently for icons used throughout the website
 * Miro - used for the creation of wireframes
+* flask - library used for python file.
+* flask_pymongo - used for connecting flask with mondo db
+* bson - for data structure in data-base
+* werkzueg - for security of password and hashing.
 #### Version Control:
 - [Github](https://github.com/) - Used to store the code and use of Github Pages to deploy the website.
 - [Gitpod](https://gitpod.io/) - Used as the version control IDE for writing code and to further commit and push code to Gihub.